 Nowadays, being an adult, I am lucky enough to earn a living with my knowledge of languages and linguistics.
 After finishing my undergraduate studies in Catalan Language and Literature at the University of Barcelona, I combined teaching at the Ramon Llull University with research-oriented Master’s studies in Catalan Language and Literature at the University of Barcelona and the Autonomous University of Barcelona.
 Finally, I did my PhD in Cognitive Science and Language at the Autonomous University of Barcelona with a thesis dedicated to syntactic variation in Romance languages in general and in Catalan in particular, as well as in Basque.
 More specifically, I was interested in direct and indirect objects and tried to discover why some speakers say Li han pegat (‘They hit him/her’, using indirect object pronoun) and some say L’han pegat (‘They hit him/her’, using direct object pronoun), or why sometimes they say Vaig donar-li un regal a la Maria (‘I gave a present to Maria’) with the pronoun li and sometimes, without.
 If it is of your interest, you can have a look at my thesis, or otherwise, read this article that is shorter and also less theoretical.

-At the moment I am working as a postdoctoral researcher in linguistics at Sorbonne Université in Paris and mid 2021 until the end of 2022 I am enjoying a Humboldt Fellowship for Experienced Researchers at Universität zu Köln, when I am developping a project on Differential Object Marking in Catalan.
+Since 2020 I am a postdoctoral researcher in comparative Romance linguistics at Sorbonne Université in Paris and mid 2021 until the end of 2022 I am enjoying a Humboldt Fellowship for Experienced Researchers at Universität zu Köln, when I am developping a project on Differential Object Marking in Catalan.
 Just before all this, I worked at the Universitat Pompeu Fabra in Barcelona, Catalonia (2018-2019), with a postdoctoral fellowship Juan de la Cierva-incorporación, provided by the Spanish Government, and at the Centre National de Recherche Scientifique in Bayonne (where I was a member of a research team in Basque studies), with a postdoctoral fellowship Beatriu de Pinós provided by the Generalitat of Catalonia (2016-2017).
 I also spent two months as a visiting scholar at the University of Cambridge, England (2017).